 Here is a breakdown of the health benefits in the three main ingredients:

 - Quinoa offers plant-based protein and important minerals such as calcium, phosphorus, magnesium, potassium, copper, zinc and iron.
+For a complete guide on quinoa, see my post on Quinoa Benefits for Vegans (+ Recipes).

 - Oats are higher in protein and healthful fats and lower in carbohydrates than most other whole grains.
 They provide dietary fiber and help you feel fuller longer, which helps control your weight and can help lower blood pressure and LDL “bad” cholesterol.
 Their soluble fiber also helps control blood sugar.